onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-570134
-   :target: XNF
+   :target: VNF or PNF
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: in_service
    :impacts: dcae

-   The events produced by the xNF **MUST** must be compliant with the common event format defined in the
+   The events produced by the VNF or PNF **MUST** must be compliant with the common event format defined in the
    :doc:`VES Event Listener<../../../../vnfsdk/model.git/docs/files/VESEventListener_7_0_1>`
    specification.

 .. req::
    :id: R-123044
-   :target: XNF PROVIDER
+   :target: VNF or PNF PROVIDER
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: in_service
    :impacts: dcae

-   The xNF Provider **MAY** require that specific events, identified by their ``eventName``, require that certain fields, which are optional in the common event format, must be present when they are published.
+   The VNF or PNF Provider **MAY** require that specific events, identified by their ``eventName``, require that certain fields, which are optional in the common event format, must be present when they are published.